Last Updated on February 24, 2026

 Dyer’s Burgers

-“I first visited Dyer’s 30 years ago,” Chris said.
+“I first visited Dyer’s 30 years ago,” Chris told me.
 “Been a favorite ever since.”

-Dyer’s is a burger cafe on Beale Street founded by the late Elmer “Doc” Dyer in 1912.
-The flavor of its unique burgers is the result of a secret cooking process.
+Dyer’s is a burger cafe on Beale Street that was founded by the late Elmer “Doc” Dyer in 1912.
+They say the flavor of its unique burgers is the result of a secret cooking process.

 The process, it turns out, is deep-frying in grease, which is strained every day.
 Hence Dyer’s motto: “Have you had your vitamin ’G’ today?”
 (In case you’re wondering, it is the same grease they’ve been using since 1912.)